Two Greta Home youth receive royal treatment at A Night to Shine in Haiti

 The move proved to be a great blessing for Sabrina.
 She was able to attend a school for the hearing-impaired in Port-au-Prince, where she learned sign language and made friends.

-In September 2015, Samaritan’s Purse and Fox News commentator Greta Van Susteren arranged for Sabrina to come to the U.S. to determine if they could free her further from her silent cocoon.
+In September 2015, Samaritan’s Purse and MSNBC commentator Greta Van Susteren arranged for Sabrina to come to the U.S. to determine if they could free her further from her silent cocoon.
 Diagnostic tests revealed Sabrina could only hear 10 percent of the sounds around her.

 Fortunately, no surgery was needed.
 When Sabrina was fitted with a pair of hearing aids, she told the audiologist the first sound she hoped to hear was music.